 Last week I published some thoughts on failing, a post to myself but probably words many need to hear.
 As always I had more experience failing this week.
 If this had happened to me even just a couple weeks ago I would have described it as a “disaster”.
 Here is the story:

-Humbled, I walked back in to the store and told the manager I was going to need to charged extra for the windows, that it was going to take me hours to remove the paint.
+Humbled, I walked back into the store and told the manager I was going to need to charge extra for the windows, that it was going to take me hours to remove the paint.
 She needed to check with a superior to get the ok.
 I went back to work on the windows we had already started knowing that those would have to be finished regardless of the decision.
 She came back out and asked how much I would need to charge, “Two dollars a window, so $16 total.”
 It immediately sounded very low coming out of my mouth.
-“That’s fine” she said with no hesitation.
+“That’s fine,” she said with no hesitation.
 Mistake #2: pricing myself lower than the work is worth.

 My gut had told me to ask for $5 a window and I blew it, I could have always gone down and would have probably gotten at least $3.